jrmhaig/Bakery/README.md

     Raspbian/rbian-140107.img.gz
     Bakery/bakery.img.gz
+    Bakery/bakery.opts
     Bakery/bakery.post.1

+* `bakery.img.gz` is a minimal image configured to run Bakery
+* `bakery.opts` is a list of options to collect, which are then passed as environment variables to the post install scripts
-`bakery.img.gz` is a minimal image configured to run Bakery and `bakery.post.1` is a script that copies some images into the correct location for it to use.
+* `bakery.post.1` is a script that copies some images into the correct location for it to use

+The `opts` file is in the format:

+    VARIABLE=<default value>

 `rbian-140107.img.gz` is Raspbian from 14/01/07 and does not require any post install configuration, although a script could be created to expand the file